2011 24 Hours of Le Mans: Qualifying

-The first of three two-hour qualifying sessions began late on a cool and dry June 8 night.
+The first of three, two-hour qualifying sessions to determine the race's starting order through the quickest lap times set by each team's fastest driver began late on a cool and dry 8 June night.
 Audi led from the start with a flying lap from McNish, followed by Rockenfeller, and then Lotterer leading overall.
 Sarrazin's 3 minutes, 27.033 seconds lap, set with half an hour remaining, put the No. 8 Peugeot on provisional pole position, which it held to the session's conclusion.
 The next three positions were taken by a trio of Audis driven by Lotterer, Rockenfeller, and Kristensen.
 Wurz was the next fastest Peugeot in fifth after being slowed by traffic in the final third of the lap.
 Bourdais, his teammate, was provisionally sixth.
 Collard, driving the No. 16 Pescarolo, was eighth among the petrol-powered LMP1 entries.
 Dumas exited Mulsanne corner at speed and collided side-on with the right-hand corner in the door area of Roald Goethe's stopped No. 60 Aston Martin, which had spun earlier.
 Both drivers were unhurt, and qualifying was stopped for five minutes.
-Kane put Strakka's car on provisional pole in LMP2, with a 3 minutes, 42.615 seconds lap almost 40 minutes in, ahead of Mailleux's Singatech, Premat's Oreca Matmut, and Tom Kimber-Smith's Greaves entries.
-At approximately 195 km/h and at 9.4 G, Nick Leventis crashed the Strakka car backwards into the tyre barrier just before the Dunlop Bridge, scattering debris on the track and concluding the session with 30 seconds left.
-The professional class of LMGTE saw BMW lead with a flying lap from Priaulx in the No. 56 car, ahead of Gianmaria Bruni's No. 51 Ferrari and Augusto Farfus's sister No. 55 BMW, with the first eight separated by 1.572 seconds.
+Kane put Strakka's car on provisional pole in LMP2, with a 3 minute, 42.615 second lap almost 40 minutes in, ahead of Mailleux's Singatech, Premat's Oreca Matmut, and Tom Kimber-Smith's Greaves entries.
+At approximately 195 km/h and 9.4 G, Nick Leventis crashed the Strakka car backwards into the tyre barrier just before the Dunlop Bridge, scattering debris on the track and concluding the session with 30 seconds left.
+The professional class of LMGTE saw BMW lead with a flying lap from Priaulx's No. 56 car, ahead of Gianmaria Bruni's No. 51 Ferrari and Augusto Farfus's sister No. 55 BMW, with the first eight separated by 1.572 seconds.
 Jean-Philippe Belloc helped Porsche top LMGTE Am, ahead of Spencer Pumpelly's Flying Lizard and Giroix's Gulf AMR Middle East's Aston Martin entries.